artificialnouveau/archived_artificialnouveau.github.io/_publications/cough.md

 ---
-title: "Development and technical validation of a smartphone‐based pediatric cough detection algorithm"
+title: "[Publication] Development and technical validation of a smartphone‐based pediatric cough detection algorithm"
 collection: publications
 permalink: /publication/cough
 excerpt: 'The aim of this study was to develop a smartphone‐based algorithm that objectively and automatically counts cough sounds of children.'